protocol/web3-dev-team/proposals/bot-controllers.md

 #### Future opportunities
 <!--What future projects/opportunities could this project enable?-->

-This project will serve as a prototype for how to write other orchestrators that utilize the dealbots in different ways, such as:
+This project will serve as a prototype for how to write other controllers that utilize the dealbots in different ways, such as:

  - Reputation systems
  - New kinds of KPIs we want to track
  - Scraping data and persisting it on Filecoin

-This project will also provide open source example code that community members can use as a starting point to build their own orchestrators.
+This project will also provide open source example code that community members can use as a starting point to build their own controllers.

 ## Required resources